 Graduate Admissions process graduate program applications.
-To apply for graduate admission to the School of Nursing the admissions application must be completed electronically at Apply Texas during the open application period of August 1 through October 1.
+To apply for graduate admission to the School of Nursing the admissions application must be completed electronically on the Graduate School Application for Admission webpage during the open application period of August 1 through October 1.